 I try very hard to stick to the facts and the research does indeed bear out what I have been saying.
 For example, one study surveyed a bunch of doctors about some basic nutrition and its relationship to diet.
 Even many of the cardiologists didn’t know the right answers!2 They did not understand for instance that fat in the blood increases, generally, as a result of a low-fat diet.
 Perhaps you did not know that either, but you aren’t a doctor, a dietitian or a nutritionist.
 You would likely not be able to find a nutrition professional that did not know this.
 Most also failed to correctly answer other very basic questions.

-Other studies have also shown that physicians’ nutrition knowledge improves when a professional in that field is present.
+Other studies have shown that physicians’ nutrition knowledge improves when a co-worker in that field is present.
 Naturally, this implies that they didn’t already know it.
 Not only did their knowledge increase, but their practices also changed.
 Rather than just diagnose and prescribe drugs, they implemented more nutrition education with their patients.
-The patients become more aware of nutrition and its relationship to their health as physicians discussed it more often with their patients.
-Dietary recommendations became much more prevalent as well as doctors sought to help patients make better overall health choices.3
+The patients become more aware of nutrition and its how it relates to their health as physicians discussed it more often with their patients.
+Dietary recommendations became much more common as well as doctors sought to help patients make better overall health choices.3

 What do Dietitians Study?

 Much like a doctor, dieticians learn a lot about the human body, but particularly how it relates to nutrition.
 Both take courses in chemistry, biology, anatomy, physiology and microbiology to name a few.
 But unlike doctors, dietitians also take many classes on nutrition.
 In fact, many have the word nutrition in the actual name.
 CLICK HERE for an example curriculum from the University of Illinois.